 A license of Chief Architect can only be active on one computer at any given time.
-If you have been running the software on one computer and wish to run it on a different computer, you must deactivate your license on the first computer.
+If you have been running the software on one computer and wish to run it on a different computer, or if you wish to rename your computer, you must deactivate your license first.